Bujira/aws-kms-evm-signer/docs/STEP-BY-STEP.md

     return signedTx.serialized // Decoded as a hexadecimal string
 ```

-Our job is done and our signed transaction is ready to be sent off.
+Our job is done, and our signed transaction is ready to be sent off.

 # 8. Sending the transaction to the blockchain
 All we do here is send the signed transaction and verify that it has been successfully inserted in the blockchain.